Tristan-alpha/Temp-Reasoning/README.md

 <img width="480" height="295" alt="image" src="https://github.com/user-attachments/assets/0b3d3a9d-dd37-45c1-bcf7-cb383050772a" />

 Here, hybrid_reasoning is a combined dataset.
-I randomly pick 50 questions from each of the MATH level 1-5 and MR-GSM8K datasets, forming totally 300 questions.
+I randomly pick 50 questions from each of the MATH level 1-5 (1 is the easiest and 5 is the hardest) and MR-GSM8K datasets, forming totally 300 questions.
 And Validity score, redundancy score, shepherd score are 3 metrics based on reasoning steps.
 From a simple view, the higher the validity and shepherd scores are, the better the reasoning is.
 The lower the redundancy score is, the clearer the reasoning is.
+The Validity score and redundancy score come from ReasonEval, and shepherd score comes from MATH-Shepherd.

 From the figure, I find that Deepseek-V3 and GPT-4o-mini significantly outperform Abel and Wizard, which are based on Llama models.
 To clarify the reason, I studied some instances of the answers.
 The followings are the answers for a specific problem.